nguyenhuy0905/rare/README.md

   may still be more efficient than resizing too many times.
     - Correction: nevermind, I may make 2 different versions, one returning a linked list and one returning a vector.

+### Performance: a simple compiling optimization

+- In the prior versions, sometimes, the NFA has parts where an empty state points only to another empty state.
+That's pretty inefficient, since the matcher now has to keep track of that extra empty state.

+- The simple optimization is, when merging 2 NFAs together, if both the end of the first NFA and the start of the second is an empty state, move all the connections of the second's start state to the end of the first, and remove the second's start.

+- In cases where this situation isn't present, the compile time increases slightly, and the runtime stays the same (or, a little longer due to the longer compile time).
+However, in cases with lots of branching (so, where there are quite some "?", "\*" or "+"), this can cut runtime quite significantly.
+My benchmark shows some cases where the runtime decreases by 20%!

 ### What does it have over grep?